-Get active: Grab backpacks and go up a beautiful mountain, or along a river where you can skim stones across the water.
-Londoners can click here to find interesting routes and maps of areas in and around the capital.
-Walking directions and maps for other UK cities like Birmingham, Leeds and Edinburgh can try Walkit instead.
+Grab backpacks and go up a beautiful mountain, or along a river where you can skim stones across the water.
 If you’re feeling more energetic, take your bikes and follow a path somewhere or hire rollerblades for the day.

 If the sun isn’t shining there are still plenty of fun things to do together – it’s actually a great opportunity to snuggle up and keep each other warm!

-Independent cinemas: Going to the cinema is nothing new to the dating world, but if you get the film right, and the cinema, you’ll be on to a winner.
+Going to the cinema is nothing new to the dating world, but if you get the film right, and the cinema, you’ll be on to a winner.
 Independent cinemas are far more romantic than the usual Vue or Odeon offerings and lots offer cheap tickets with special loyalty concessions to cut costs even further.
-Tickets to the art deco Tyneside Cinema start from £7.50, for example, but ‘friends’ of the cinema can pay £25 for annual membership and save £2 per ticket.
+Tickets to the art deco Tyneside Cinema start from £9.75, for example, but ‘friends’ of the cinema can pay £45 for annual membership and save £1.50 per ticket.
 There are also several Picturehouses in the UK and if you’re ever near Nottingham, try The Broadway where you can buy a meal and film deal for just £14!

-See a show: Spend an evening at the theatre or a concert of your favourite band, or if you need a giggle go and see a live comedy show.
-You can save money on theatre tickets if you buy on the day or attend a matinee or go to Lastminute.com for great discounts.
+Spend an evening at the theatre or a concert of your favourite band, or if you need a giggle go and see a live comedy show.
+You can save money on theatre tickets if you buy on the day or attend a matinee, or go to Lastminute.com for great discounts.
 Another useful website is Theatremonkey where you can find out the latest special offers on London theatre and concert venues and read our full guide to cheap tickets.

-It takes two to tango: The dance of lurve, tango classes will get the passion blazing (or just your face) and there are classes for beginners all over the UK.
-In London, for example, Tango Movement offers drop-in classes for £15 and a beginner’s crash course for £100 if you’re really keen.
+The dance of lurve, tango classes will get the passion blazing (or just your face) and there are classes for beginners all over the UK.
+In London, for example, Tango Movement offers drop-in classes for free (or £17 if you stay the full time) and a beginner’s crash course for £100 if you’re really keen.
 Find a tango class near you here.

-And if there’s just too many options to choose from, write down all the ones you both like the sound of, throw them in a hat or bowl and pick one out.
+And if there are just too many options to choose from, write down all the ones you both like the sound of, throw them in a hat or bowl and pick one out.
 If you like each other and keep going out, you may even get through all of them.

 Lots of dating websites are free to join initially but you will usually need to pay a subscription fee eventually to contact other members you like the look of.

-Match.com and Dating Direct are two of the biggest dating websites and you can become a member for free, but if you want to arrange a date, subscription starts from £29.99 per month.
+Match.com and Dating Direct are two of the biggest dating websites and you can become a member for free.
+Subscriptions mean you can start talking to other members and arrange dates.

 While your personal safety is always a consideration with using these sites, take extra care with the free ones.
 If anyone can make a profile without having to pay, then there are bound to be scam artists who will give it a go.

 All the sites say they monitor users carefully but make sure you don’t give out any personal information online.
-And don’t forget to tell a close friend when you’re off on a date for the first time so they know where you plan to go and at what time.
+Don’t forget to tell a close friend when you’re going on a date and when you’ll be home.